-You and your organization are 100% responsible for making sure you are in compliance with all Federal and State telemarketing and outbound regulations.
+You and your organization are 100% responsible for making sure you comply with all Federal and State telemarketing and outbound regulations.
 You will be solely liable for calls originating from your account.

 Telecom regulation is always changing.
-Make sure your organization stays up to date with changes in telemarketing & outbound regulations by using a reputable attorney or compliancy solution.
+Make sure your organization stays up to date with changes in telemarketing & outbound regulations by using a reputable attorney or compliance solution.

 The Do Not Call Registry

-You are probably not required to access the National Do Not Call Registry, and are an Exempt Organization, if one or more of the following is true:
+You may not be required to scrub against the National Do Not Call Registry if you are are an Exempt Organization.
+This is also true if one or more of the following is true:

 Your organization is not subject to either the FTC’s or the FCC’s jurisdiction.
-For example, a non-profit charitable organization may be an Exempt Organization, assuming, of course, that it is truly a non-profit.
-Entities that have been granted tax exempt status under the Internal Revenue Code are not necessarily Exempt Organizations for purposes of the National Do Not Call Registry.
+For example, a non-profit charitable organization may be an Exempt Organization, assuming, of course, that it is indeed a non-profit.
+Entities that have been granted tax-exempt status under the Internal Revenue Code are not necessarily Exempt Organizations for purposes of the National Do Not Call Registry.
 See, e.g., FTC v.
 National Consumer Council, Inc., and FTC v.
-Debt Management Foundation Services, Inc. There, the FTC successfully challenged the status of a purported nonprofit organization whose role in fact was simply to generate leads for other firms which then charged consumers thousands of dollars in fees for their services.
+Debt Management Foundation Services, Inc. There, the FTC successfully challenged the status of a purported nonprofit organization whose role, was just to generate leads for other firms which then charged consumers thousands of dollars in fees for their services.

 Your organization does not engage in any “telemarketing” or “telephone solicitation” activities, as defined by the FTC and FCC, respectively.
 For example, survey calls and political polling calls are not covered by the definition of “telemarketing” or “telephone solicitations.”
 An organization that places ONLY these types of calls may be an Exempt Organization.